Supporting Parent Carers Health and Wellbeing

 With face-to-face groups not being possible to deliver during the pandemic, an online version of the programme has also been developed, meaning they can reach parent carers unable to attend a group in person.

-Following refinements to the manuals, the HCP programme is now in further phases of training pairs of facilitators with various partners, including Local Authority, Parent Carer Forums and charities.
-The HCP team are keen to make the programme available across the UK so it benefits as many parent carers as possible.
+Following refinements to the manuals, Healthy Parent Carers is now being delivered in multiple locations across the UK, from Exmouth to Tyneside.
+The programme is currently in further phases of training pairs of facilitators with various partners, including Local Authority, Parent Carer Forums and charities, so they can continue to deliver in new areas.

 For more information please contact: